Low-Rank Tucker Approximation of a Tensor From Streaming Data: Numerical Experiments

 \subsubsection{Video scene classification}

-We show how to use our single pass method to classify scenes in the video data described above.
+We show how to use our single-pass method to classify scenes in the video data described above.
 The goal is to identify frames in which people appear.
 We remove the first 100 frames and last 193 frames where the camera setup happened, as in \cite{malik2018low}.
 We stream over the tensor and sketch it using parameters $k = 300, s = 601$.
 Finally, we compute a fixed-rank approximation with $\mathbf{r} = (10,10,10)$ and $(20,20,20)$.
-We apply K-means clustering to the resulting 10 or 20 dimensional vectors corresponding to each of the remaining 2200 frames.
+We apply K-means clustering to the resulting 10- or 20-dimensional vectors corresponding to each of the remaining 2200 frames.

-We experimented with clustering vectors found in three ways: from the two-pass or one-pass Tucker approximation, or directly from the factor sketch.

-When matching the video frames with the classification result, we can see that the background light is relatively dark at the beginning, thus classified into \texttt{Class} $0$.
-After a change in the backgroun light, most other frames of the video are classified into \texttt{Class} $1$.
+We experimented with clustering vectors found in three ways: from the unfolding along the time dimension after two-pass or one-pass Tucker approximations, or directly from the factor sketch along the time dimension, which we call the linear sketch.
+In \cref{fig:video}, comparing the video frames with the classification results, we can see that the background lighting is relatively dark at the beginning, and initial frames are classified into \texttt{Class} $0$.
+After a change in the background lighting, most other frames of the video are classified into \texttt{Class} $1$.
 When a person passes by the camera, the frames are classified into \texttt{Class} $2$.
-Right after the person passed by, the frames are classified into \texttt{Class} $0$, the brighter background scene, due to the light adjustment.
+Right after the person passes by, the frames are classified into \texttt{Class} $0$, the brighter background scene, due to the light adjustment.

-Our classification results (using the linear sketch or approximation) are similar to those in \cite{malik2018low} while using only $1/500$ as much storage; the one pass approximation requires more storage (but still less than \cite{malik2018low}) \mnote{check!} to achieve similar performance.
+Our classification results (using the linear sketch or approximation) are similar to those in \cite{malik2018low} while using only $1/500$ as much storage; the one-pass approximation requires more storage (but still less than \cite{malik2018low}) to achieve similar performance.
 In particular, using the sketch itself, rather than the Tucker approximation, to summarize the data enables very efficient video scene classification.
+Interestingly, classification works well even though the video is not very low rank along the spatial dimensions. \cref{fig:Frame500} shows that the scene is poorly approximated even with $\mathbf{s} = {601, 601, 601}$, $\mathbf{k} = (300, 300, 300)$, and $\mathbf{r} = (50, 50, 50)$.